galfano25/377-final/docs.md

    c. npm install body-parser
    d. npm install path

-How to run the application on the server:
+How to run the application on the server:<br>
-Prerequisites:
+Prerequisites:<br>
-i. register the app on https://developer.spotify.com/ ii. update the client_id and client_secret to the one assigned to your app iii. make the redirect uri localhost:8888/public/blendhome.html on both the spotify app configuration and in the blendjava.js file iv. update the endpoints from the root "https://blendify-pi.vercel.app/" to the root "localhost:8888/"
+i. register the app on https://developer.spotify.com/<br>
+ii. update the client_id and client_secret to the one assigned to your app<br>
+iii. make the redirect uri localhost:8888/public/blendhome.html on both the spotify app configuration and in the blendjava.js file<br>
+iv. update the endpoints from the root "https://blendify-pi.vercel.app/" to the root "localhost:8888/"<br>

 1. In the command line, type "npm start"
 2. Navigate to your browser and type "localhost:8888".
 You should be directed to the log in page.